 - Stir the wet ingredients into the crumb mixture using a table knife until it begins to clump together.

-- Bring the dough together with your hands and press into a ball.
-Knead very briefly to ensure ingredients are fully amalgamated.
+- Finally, bring the dough together with your hands and press into a ball.